Why China-Taiwan Relations Are So Tense

 U.S. Foreign Policy

-Taiwan does, however, hold member status in more than forty organizations, most of them regional, such as the Asian Development Bank and the Asia-Pacific Economic Cooperation forum, as well as in the World Trade Organization.
-It holds observer or other status on several other bodies.
+Although Taiwan is not an official member of the United Nations, it has member status in more than forty multilateral organizations.
+Most of these are regional, such as the Asian Development Bank and Asia-Pacific Economic Cooperation forum, as well as the World Trade Organization.
+The island holds observer or other status on several other bodies.

-Only twelve states maintain official diplomatic ties with Taiwan.
-In March 2023, Honduras severed ties with Taiwan and established relations with China, and in January 2024, just days after Taiwan’s presidential election, so did the Pacific Island nation of Nauru.
+Only eleven states and the Holy See maintain official diplomatic ties with Taiwan.
+In March 2023, Honduras severed ties with Taipei and established relations with Beijing; in January 2024, just days after Taiwan’s presidential election, the Pacific island nation of Nauru did as well.
 No government has ever simultaneously maintained formal diplomatic ties with both China and Taiwan.

 What is the United States’ relationship with Taiwan?

-In 1979, the United States established formal diplomatic relations with the PRC.
-At the same time, it severed its diplomatic ties and abrogated its mutual defense treaty with the ROC.
-But the United States maintains a robust unofficial relationship with the island and continues to sell defense equipment to its military.
+In 1979, the Jimmy Carter administration followed through on this policy, severing diplomatic relations and its mutual defense treaty with the ROC and establishing formal diplomatic relations with the PRC.
+At the same time, Congress passed and President Carter signed into law the Taiwan Relations Act in 1979, which governs the United States’ unofficial relationship with Taiwan.
+Since its passing, the United States has maintained a robust unofficial relationship with the island and continues to sell defense equipment to its military, making Taiwan one of the United States’ top arms buyers in the past seventy years.
 Beijing has repeatedly urged Washington to stop selling weapons to and cease contact with Taipei.

 • rejects any use of force to settle the dispute;